Son of the Mask: Critical response

+Reviews for Son of the Mask were overwhelmingly negative.
+Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

 In his review Richard Roeper stated, "In the five years I've been co-hosting this show, this is the closest I've ever come to walking out halfway through the film, and now that I look back on the experience, I wish I had."
 Roger Ebert gave the film 1.5 stars and stated, "What we basically have here is a license for the filmmakers to do whatever they want to do with the special effects, while the plot, like Wile E. Coyote, keeps running into the wall."
-He later named it the fifth worst film of 2005.
+He later named it the fifth-worst film of 2005.
 On their television show, Ebert & Roeper, they gave the film "Two Thumbs Down".
-Lou Lumerick of the New York Post gave the film a zero-star rating and said that: "Parents who let their kids see this stinker should be brought up on abuse charges; so should the movie ratings board that let this suggestive mess slip by with a PG rating."
 Nell Minow of Common Sense Media gave the film 1/5 stars, writing: "This movie is dumb and loud, which some kids will confuse with entertaining, but others will just find it overwhelming."

-Jim Schembri of The Sydney Morning Herald was more positive, saying that the film was "a bright, fast, kiddie-oriented lark with US TV comic Jamie Kennedy doing well as the beneficiary of the magical mask that turns anyone who wears it into a dazzling display of computer-animated effects."
+Jim Schembri of The Sydney Morning Herald was more positive, writing that the film was "a bright, fast, kiddie-oriented lark with US TV comic Jamie Kennedy doing well as the beneficiary of the magical mask that turns anyone who wears it into a dazzling display of computer-animated effects."

-Kennedy's response

-When asked in a 2012 interview whether the film's negative critical reaction had damaged his morale in wanting to do another project like this, Kennedy replied to the interviewer, "Yes.
-You got me right after a batch of bad interviews so I'm going to be honest with you about this.
-It does because I'm just being killed, absolutely killed...
-But honestly, doing this movie is an interesting experience because I just came off my show and Malibu's Most Wanted where I had a good amount of control.
-And then in this movie I didn't have any control.
-I just can't do that.
-I have to have my voice in there.
-If I can't, I'm just going to be like I'm doing someone else's thing.
-I have to have some of my voice because I have my own experiences that I lived through.
-All I can do is just try to make things independently.
-That's the only way you can do it.
-The only way you can do that is if you're a huge, huge, huge star.
-I'm not there yet.
-I'm just like a working actor."
-The poor reception of Son of the Mask, which affected Kennedy personally, inspired him to co-create the documentary film Heckler, an examination of both hecklers and professional critics.